-And I wanted someone to tell me that we were going to be OK.
+And I wanted someone to tell me that we were going to be okay.

 When something is going on in my life, my default action is usually to share it with my people.
 This is what helps me cope and move forward.
 So, I took to Facebook and shared something about my son's diagnosis.

 A friend reached out and connected me with her friend who also had a son on the spectrum.
-She asked if she could call me and we spent an hour on the phone one night.
-From them on, she's been one of my main sources of strength and support.
-Since Day 1 she has reassured me, provided me with direction and comforted me.
-She was the first addition to my Special Needs mama tribe.
-She threw me the life raft I needed during a stormy patch.
+She asked if she could call me and we spent an hour on the phone that night.
+From then on, she's been one of my main sources of strength and support—reassuring me, comforting me and providing me with direction.
+She was the first addition to my special needs mama village.
+She threw me the life raft I so badly needed during a stormy patch in our lives.

-My son entered school and my mama tribe grew.
+My son entered school and my mama village grew.
 I found friends online and in person.
 These women saved me more times than they even know.
-We have had each other to vent, to commiserate with, to share experiences with and to express joys, frustrations and anger with that typical parents just don’t get.
+We have had each other to vent to, commiserate with, share experiences with and also to express joys, frustrations and successes that other parents just might not get.

 So, to all you amazing women who have been there for me through these ups and downs—I thank you.
 From the bottom of my heart.
 A million times over.

-Thank you...for clapping just as hard as I do for my kiddo when he learns how to jump at four-years-old.
+Thank you for clapping just as hard as I do for my kiddo when he learns how to jump.

-Thank you...for trading tips on picky eating, where you can find bigger diaper sizes for your seven-year-old, what iPad apps to download and so much more.
+Thank you for trading tips on picky eating, where you can find bigger diaper sizes for your 7-year-old, what iPad apps to download and so much more.

-Thank you...for spending thirty minutes writing out exactly what I need to do in order to apply for Medicare.
+Thank you for spending 30-minutes writing out exactly what I need to do in order to apply for Medicare.

-Thank you...for our girls nights!
-The times when we can just be ourselves and be comfortable with one another—and enjoy these friendships we've created—are invaluable.
+Thank you for our girls nights!
+The times when we can just be ourselves and enjoy these friendships we've created—are invaluable.

 But most of all, thank you for always meeting me where I am and for understanding every bit of this life without me ever having to fully explain anything.

-Without you all, this journey would be that much harder.
+Without you all this journey would be more challenging.